GabrielOnDelphi/Proteus/README.md

 Demo

 A Proteus demo program is available for download.
 Extra documentation can be found also in the source code (all functions are fully documented).

+Availability

+Proteus code requires the other libraries of mine (see LightSaber).
+Some of them have not been published yet.
+Proteus code will be published as soon as these libraries will be also published.